drsezzer/drsezzer.github.io/index.md

 ## Current Projects:

 * Psychometric testing for generative agents.
 Is it a good idea to use generative agents as replacement humans in social science?
+[HEXACO-Rep (public repo)](https://github.com/alan-turing-institute/hexaco-rep-public), [draft paper](https://github.com/alan-turing-institute/hexaco-rep-public/blob/main/Hexaco-25-04-04.pdf)

 * Willowbrook baseline configuration; as an evaluation mechanism for new LLM models.
 * Unhappy Willowbrook :cry: :rage: - Can generative agents act upon their emotions?
 [Research Proposal](rp_unhappy_willowbrook.md)